Facebook Cancels Secondary Offering, Zuck And Board Members Won’t Sell To Keep Shares Off The Market

 Meanwhile, after selling some shares to pay taxes, Andreessen will retain the rest of his 0.25% stake and Don Graham will keep the remainder of his 770,000 shares of restricted stock for the foreseeable future.
 And these pledges are likely not just some showy moves to stabilize the share price.
 It seems Zuck and the board members truly believe that if Facebook stays true to its mission and continues focusing on the user experience, they’ll see the company succeed and the share price climb in due time.

-$FB did hit new low at $17.55 earlier today before closing at $17.73 in reaction to news that an analyst from lead underwriter Morgan Stanley reduced his 12-month price target for Facebook by 16% from $38 to $32, and J.P.
+$FB did hit a new low at $17.55 earlier today before closing at $17.73 in reaction to news that an analyst from lead underwriter Morgan Stanley reduced his 12-month price target for Facebook by 16% from $38 to $32, and J.P.
 Morgan analyst Doug Anmuth dropped his target for the end of 2013 from $45 to $30 according to the Wall Street Journal.

 But the 8-K was released just after the market closed, and the share price has rebounded another 1.98% up to $18.08 in after-hours trading as of press time, showing the 8-K’s announcements may already be doing their job of reassuring investors.
 Now the question will be how the market reacts when Facebook announces its third quarter financial results on October 23rd, and the sped-up employee lockup expiration hits on October 29th.